Three actions

 Counseling room

-Qualified counselors are available to provide career counselling or to talk one-on-one about concerns such as work or relationships.
+Qualified counselors are available to provide career counseling or to talk one-on-one about concerns such as work or relationships.

 Massage room